andreas-wilm/lofreq3/dev-notes/development.md

 https://nvie.com/posts/a-successful-git-branching-model/
-he central repo holds two main branches with an infinite lifetime:
+the central repo holds two main branches with an infinite lifetime:

-master
+- master
-develop
+- develop

 When the source code in the develop branch reaches a stable point and is ready to be released, all of the changes should be merged back into master somehow and then tagged with a release number.

+So master should always pass all tests

-Creating a feature branch
+## Creating a feature branch

 When starting work on a new feature, branch off from the develop branch.

 $ git checkout -b myfeature develop

+When done merge into devel and run all tests (nimble tests and others) before merging into master (see above)

 ## Testing